-Component A - Public Awareness of Electrical Safety
+• Component A - Public Awareness of Electrical Safety

-In the spring of 2020, Remotes engaged a professional research company to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
-The survey was designed by the ESA and assessed participants'

-safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
-For 2019, the Company reported an overall index score of 72.38%, comparable to prior years.
-The score was determined by applying the index score to each response in the categories mentioned above, where "best answers" received a score of 1 and "incorrect answers" received a score of 0.
-Most respondents understood the danger of touching an overhead wire (89%), up from previous years.
-Many customers did not generally recognize the risk of underground wires, since there are very few underground services in Remotes' service territory.
-Remotes has undertaken educational efforts that include: warning signs at hydroelectric and diesel generating stations; radio ads; school presentations and information on electrical hazards in bill inserts; and expects to do so in the future.
+In the spring of 2022, Remotes engaged a professional research company to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
+The survey was designed by the ESA and assessed participants' safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
+For 2021, the Company reported an overall index score of 73.93%, up slightly from prior years.
+Most respondents understood the danger of touching an overhead wire (87%).
+However, many customers did not generally recognize the risk of underground wires, since there are very few underground services in Remotes' service territory.
+Remotes has undertaken educational efforts that include: warning signs at hydroelectric and diesel generating stations; radio ads; school or community presentations and information on electrical hazards in bill inserts; and expects to continue such efforts in the future.